March-08/sentinel_cloud_coverage/README.md

 ### ONNX Conversion
-Now its time conver the PyTorch model to ONNX.
+Now its time to convert the PyTorch model to ONNX.
 I used the [torch.onnx module](https://pytorch.org/docs/stable/onnx.html).
 To run the conversion you can use the following command:
 ```
 python src/main.py onnx
 ```